-Gian Maria Gros-Pietro (Torino, 1942).
+Gian Maria Gros-Pietro (Turin, 1942).

 Paolo Andrea Colombo (Milan, 1960).

-He is a Founding Member and Managing Director of Borghesi Colombo & Associati.
-Since 2012, he has been a Founding Member and a Director of Colombo & Associati, a corporate and financial consultancy firm, of which he was Chairman until June 2019.
-He was Chairman of Saipem, Chairman of Enel and sat on the Boards of Directors and on the Boards of Statutory Auditors of several industrial and financial companies, including ENI, Mediaset, Interbanca, Pirelli Pneumatici, RCS Quotidiani, Tim, Publitalia ’80, Ansaldo STS, Stream, GE Capital Interbanca, Aviva Vita, Winterthur, Credit Suisse, Banca Intesa, Crédit Agricole Assicurazioni Italia, Techint Finanziaria, Alitalia and Montedison.
+He is a Founding Member and a Director of Colombo & Associati, a corporate and financial consultancy firm, and Chair of the Board of Statutory Auditors of Humanitas.
+He has been a Founding Member and Managing Director of Borghesi Colombo & Associati, Chair of Saipem, Chair of Enel, and has served as a member of the Boards of Directors and the Boards of Statutory Auditors of several industrial and financial companies, including ENI, Mediaset, Interbanca, Pirelli Pneumatici, RCS Quotidiani, Tim, Publitalia ’80, Ansaldo STS, Stream, GE Capital Interbanca, Aviva Vita, Winterthur, Credit Suisse, Banca Intesa, Crédit Agricole Assicurazioni Italia, Techint Finanziaria, Alitalia and Montedison.

-Carlo Messina (Roma, 1962).
+Carlo Messina (Rome, 1962).

 Managing Director and Chief Executive Officer of Intesa Sanpaolo since 29 September 2013.